Stuffed Chicken Breasts is a simple dish with an attractive presentation and easy-to-find ingredients that you probably

 - Using a very sharp knife cut alongside the breasts, going deeper to carve a pocket.

-- Season the breasts, inside and out, with a pinch of salt and a pinch of pepper.
+- Season the breasts, inside and out, with a teaspoon of salt and pepper.
 Reserve.

 - Chop the peppers, mix with the olives and garlic and pulse using the food processor until it turns into a coarse paste.

 - Stuff the breasts with the paste, close using toothpicks.

-- Heat the oil in an skillet over high heat.
+- Heat the vegetable oil in an skillet over high heat.